 3. My mixed-moisture fields are causing poor harvest results

 We are always at the mercy of Mother Nature, and if trends of recent years hold true, we can expect to see a continuation of inconsistencies in crop emergence and cob diameters for years to come.
 When using an all-crop concave kit, you're limited in how much dialing in you can do to optimize your harvest.
 One of the most lauded benefits of KX7 is its ability to adapt to mixed-moisture conditions within the same field, row, and crop.
 It's very common to hear how KX7 effectively dealt with green-stem soybeans - "butter beans" or "green beans" as we're often told.
-Another common compliment is the ability to get all the kernels off the cob, something that's a challenge for most machines.
+Another common compliment of KX7 is the ability to get all the kernels off the cob, something that's a challenge for most other concaves.

 4. I just spent $7,000 on an all-crop kit and am not getting what was promised

 Concaves are an investment.
 Usually, the greater the investment, the greater return - you get what you pay for.
 However, this is proving to be false for concaves.
 Harvesters are doing their research to find that alternatives priced above KX7 concaves are not the value they claim.
 KX7 concave kits for Case IH and John Deere have an MSRP between $3,900 and $4,500 (at the time of this article), depending on the combine model.
 Compare that to the aftermarket all-crop concaves ranging from $5,000 to $7,000+.